MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 ### Manually register & enroll Surface Hub 2S devices upgraded with a Surface Hub 3 Compute Cartridge

-When you upgrade a Surface Hub 2S with a Surface Hub 3 Compute Cartridge (turning it into a Surface Hub 3), a new hardware hash is generated for that exact unique hardware combination of Surface Hub display chassis and Surface Hub 3 Compute Cartridge inside.
+When you upgrade a Surface Hub 2S with a Surface Hub 3 Compute Cartridge (formerly Surface Hub 3 Pack), a new hardware hash is generated for that exact unique hardware combination of Surface Hub display chassis and Surface Hub 3 Compute Cartridge inside.
 Therefore, in order to proceed with Autopilot enrollment for this new system hardware combination, you first need to manually extract the new hardware hash.
 Methods to extract the hardware hash vary depending on whether the device has been previously deployed:

 1. **If you have never deployed the device before**, you can capture the hardware hash from the first screen of the first time setup (Windows OOBE) process: